honest comparison

 choose Junocal if

-1-to-5-instructor reformer-pilates studios at a single location who want Mariana Tek's design pattern (pick-a-spot, four-mode policies, broadcast-claim waitlist, term-based courses) without the $300+ entry price and without the auto-renewing annual contract.
-Studios who switched to Mariana Tek originally for the operator-friendly DNA and are now feeling the post-Xplor pricing pressure.
-Studios where the native branded mobile app is not a hard requirement and a fast PWA works equivalently.
-UK studios needing term-based courses as a first-class entity.
+1-to-5-instructor reformer-pilates studios at a single location who want Mariana Tek's design pattern (pick-a-spot, four-mode policies, first-to-claim waitlist, term-based courses) without the $179–285-per-location entry price and without the auto-renewing annual contract.
+Studios who switched to Mariana Tek originally for the operator-friendly DNA and are now feeling the post-acquisition pricing pressure.
+Studios where the native branded mobile app (a paid add-on module on Mariana Tek) is not a hard requirement and a fast web app works equivalently.
+UK studios that need term-based courses built in.
 Studios who want the Stripe relationship to be direct rather than mediated.

 choose Mariana Tek if